walterbm/Skeleton-Node-JSON-API/README.md

 # Setup Instructions
-1. Create a new postgres database (make sure the elephant is running on port `5432`)
+1. Create a new postgres database (make sure the :elephant: is running on port `5432`)
   - `createuser postgres`
   - `createdb -Opostgres -Eutf8 slashquo_api_development`
 2. Run the migrations